Planning & budgeting

 This means you have made an active choice of which type of fund is right for you, and you choose your KiwiSaver fund from that type.
 It’s simple with our KiwiSaver fund finder.

-Then, once you’re on the ride, no point in trying to hop off midway!
+Then, once you’re on the ride, you really don’t need to hop off midway!

 A final note about the government’s contribution to our KiwiSaver, which you may remember is 50 cents for every dollar we put in, which means you can get up to $521 every single year.

-To get the maximum, it comes to $20 a week throughout the year (which ends in June).
-Now is a great time of the year to set up an automatic payment each time you’re paid.
+To get the maximum, it averages out that you need to contribute $20 a week throughout the year (which ends in June).
+Now is a great time to make sure you’re on track to get your $521.

 The sooner you do, the more painless it is, since leaving it to the last minute in June feels expensive and hurts more.
 When it rolls around, you won’t find yourself short the $1043 you need – you’ll have that money tucked away, all ready to get the government boost of $521.